microsoft/ReactorPlanning/docs/delivering-your-session.md

 ## Getting started

 - Begin your stream five minutes before your scheduled start time with the **Starting soon** scene
-  - Make sure your mic is muted :-D
+  - Make sure your mic is muted within OBS :-D
 - Start with introductions
   - Introduce yourself and any co-hosts
     - Try to limit the amount of time spent on introductions